Unidata/tds/docs/src/public/adminguide/pages/securing/EnableTLSEncryption.md

    {% include important.html content="
-   **Do NOT use a self-signed certificate.**
+   **Do NOT use a self-signed certificate!**
    Unidata _highly_ recommends the use of a certificate signed by a Certificate Authority (CA).

-   There are a lot of [compelling arguments](https://www.sslshopper.com/article-when-are-self-signed-certificates-acceptable.html){:target='_blank'} as to why self-signed certificates should not be used in a production environment.
+   There are a lot of [compelling arguments](https://www.sslshopper.com/article-when-are-self-signed-certificates-acceptable.html){:target='_blank'} as to why self-signed certificates should **not** be used in a production environment.
    "%}